Chase Rogers

 To complete the installation and activation process, head over to your Zoho CRM and complete the following steps:

-1. Go to Zoho CRM to install the Global Call Forwarding extension https://marketplace.zoho.com/app/crm/global-call-forwarding-cdr-data-link-for-zoho-crm
+1. Go to Zoho CRM to install the Global Call Forwarding CDR Data Link extension.

-2. After the installation, the following screen will appear.
-Please enter your G number and your secret key and select the desired update frequency for calls to be uploaded to Zoho CRM.
+2. After the installation, a screen will appear where you must enter your G number and your secret key and select the desired update frequency for calls to be uploaded to Zoho CRM.

 3. After two hours, you will see calls uploaded to the existing contacts and leads that have a matching number.
 The calls made from or to numbers that are not registered in your CRM will be ignored.